MainzerDatenFabrik/why_investigator/README.md

 ### Config file

-> Coming soon.

 ```
 {
 	"sqlWorkerConfig": [                				// the configuration for the sql worker module
 	      {                             				// start of a single host object to observe
             "host":"examplehost.com",       				// the ip address of the server to observe
             "port":1433,                    				// the port of the sql server instance (default 1433)
             "frequency":30,                 				// the amount of time to sleep between iterations (i.e., execute every 30 minutes)
             "username":"example_username",  				// the sql username for the sql worker module to use -> this can be left empty if AD-Authentication is used
             "password":"example_password",  				// the sql password for the sql worker module to use -> this can be left empty if AD-Authentication is used
             "libraries": [                  				// what data to collect from the instance
                 "user",                     				// <- data concerning information about users (logins, roles, changes, etc.)
                 "instance",                 				// <- data concerning information about the instance itself (hardware, state, connectivity, etc.)
                 "database"                  				// <- data concerning information about the databases of the instance (dbs, tables, changes, etc.)
         	]
         },                                  				// end of a single host object to observe
         {                                   				// start of another single host object to observe
             "host":"examplehost2.com",
             "port":1433,
             "frequency":30,